website watertownhistory.org

 Crossing

-the bridge onto Tivoli island, is one of the prettiest
+the bridge onto Tivoli island, is one of the prettiest groves imaginable and

-groves imaginable and being surrounded by water, the scene is most pleasing to
+being surrounded by water, the scene is most pleasing to the eye.
+There is plenty of room and many arrangements

-and toilets.
-A couple of hundred feet
+toilets.
+A couple of hundred feet away

 The